-1 SENATE BILL NO. 456 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the Senate Committee on Rehabilitation and Social Services 4 on January 19, 2024) 5 (Patron Prior to SubstituteSenator Marsden) 6 A BILL to amend the Code of Virginia by adding in Chapter 1 of Title 53.1 an article numbered 4, 7 consisting of sections numbered 53.1-17.2 through 53.1-17.10, relating to Office of the 8 Department of Corrections Ombudsman; created.
+1 SENATE BILL NO. 456 2 AMENDMENT IN THE NATURE OF A SUBSTITUTE 3 (Proposed by the Senate Committee on Finance and Appropriations 4 on) 5 (Patron Prior to SubstituteSenator Marsden) 6 A BILL to amend the Code of Virginia by adding in Chapter 1 of Title 53.1 an article numbered 4, 7 consisting of sections numbered 53.1-17.2 through 53.1-17.10, relating to Office of the 8 Department of Corrections Ombudsman; created.
 9 Be it enacted by the General Assembly of Virginia: 10 1.
 That the Code of Virginia is amended by adding in Chapter 1 of Title 53.1 an article numbered 11 4, consisting of sections numbered 53.1-17.2 through 53.1-17.10, as follows: 12 Article 4.
 13 Office of the Department of Corrections Ombudsman.
 14 § 53.1-17.2.
 Office of the Department of Corrections Ombudsman; powers and duties.
 15 A. There is created within the Office of the State Inspector General, an Office of the Department 16 of Corrections Ombudsman (the Office).
 The Office shall have the following duties and powers: 17 1.
 To provide information, as appropriate, to inmates, family members, representatives of inmates, 18 Department employees and contractors, and others regarding the rights of inmates; 19 2.
 To monitor conditions of confinement and assess compliance with applicable federal, state, and 20 local rules, regulations, policies, and best practices as related to the health, safety, welfare, and 21 rehabilitation of inmates; 22 3.
 To provide technical assistance to support inmate participation in self-advocacy; 23 4.
-To provide technical assistance to local governments in the creation of correctional facility 24 oversight bodies, as requested; 25 5.
-To establish policies for a statewide uniform reporting system to collect and analyze data related 26 to complaints received by the Department and data related to (i) deaths, suicides, and suicide attempts in
+To provide technical assistance to local governments in the creation of correctional facility 24 oversight bodies, as requested, to the extent resources are available to provide such assistance; 25 5.
+To establish policies for a statewide uniform reporting system to collect and analyze data related 26 to complaints received by the Department and that may include data related to (i) deaths, suicides, and